-Parents or guardians who believe that a student has been the target of bullying (including cyberbullying), or retaliation, or have witnessed or otherwise have relevant information about bullying or retaliation, promptly should notify an administrator or any other faculty or staff member.
-Parents or guardians who believe that a student has been the target of bullying or retaliation by a staff member should notify a member of the administrative team immediately, or the Executive Director.
+Parents or guardians who believe that a student has been the target of bullying (including cyber-bullying), or retaliation, or have witnessed or otherwise has relevant information about bullying or retaliation, promptly should notify an administrator or any other faculty or staff member.
+Parents or guardians who believe that a student has been the target of bullying or retaliation by a staff member should notify a member of the administrative team immediately, or the Head of School.
 Furthermore, any parent or guardian who has himself/herself witnessed bullying or has relevant information concerning such an incident should report the incident to any administrator or to any other faculty or staff member.
-The form attached as may be used to report bullying or retaliation to the School.
+The form attached may be used to report bullying or retaliation to the school.
 Reports of bullying or retaliation may be made anonymously.

-Any member of the faculty or staff of the School who witnesses or otherwise becomes aware of or receives a report of bullying in violation of this policy, including reports of bullying by a member of the faculty or staff, or who becomes aware of retaliation against a student who reported information or cooperated in an investigation concerning a violation of this policy, is required to report it to a member of administration immediately.
-Reports may also be made directly to the Executive Director.
+Any member of the faculty or staff of the school who witnesses or otherwise becomes aware of or receives a report of bullying in violation of this policy, including reports of bullying by a member of the faculty or staff, or who becomes aware of retaliation against a student who reported information or cooperated in an investigation concerning a violation of this policy, is required to report it to a member of the administration immediately.
+Reports may also be made directly to the Head of School.